note: this post includes examples from Version 1 and Version 2

 First, I want to mention that I clicked on an ad while reading an article about content marketing to learn about this service.
 That’s something I usually don’t do, so props to the folks at Article Forge for good marketing efforts.
-I was actually expecting to find a writer for hire platform (like iWriter or HireWriters) when I clicked it, though, so maybe work on the messaging a little to clarify that it’s an automated service.

 Second, a quick overview of what Article Forge is.
 I’ll use their description;

 Article Forge uses incredibly sophisticated deep understanding algorithms to automatically write articles in the same way that a human does.
 These deep understanding algorithms allow Article Forge to research ANY topic, exactly like a human does.
 Article Forge reads millions of articles, learning everything it needs to know so that it can write about any topic in its own words.
 This means that Article Forge is the only tool ever released capable of automatically writing high quality articles.

 Article Forge is not a typical “content generator” that simply scrapes the web and mashes sentences together.
 Article Forge writes each sentence in its own words, meaning that Article Forge is able to completely pass Copyscape.
 This means you never have to worry about Article Forge returning duplicate content.
 Article Forge also supports Tier 1 and Tier 2 content options with nested spintax that can be used across hundreds of sites.

 After generating this content, the program also allows to edit the content and post directly to WordPress sites from inside the dashboard, including creating scheduled posts.

 That all sounds great in theory, but those are some pretty big promises to make about something that auto-magically creates an article from information it gathered online.
 Let’s see how it works out.

 Signing Up for a Free Article Forge Trial